dazld/generator-cairn/README.md

 Make a new directory, cd into it.

-`yo cairn` - give the project a name
+`yo cairn` - give the project a name.

-`npm install` - should add this to yeoman, but it takes _forever_ :s `gulp` - default task runs dev server, watches and builds.
+`npm install` - should add this to yeoman, but it takes _forever_ :s

+`gulp` - default task runs dev server, watches and builds.

 ## Updating